mantidproject/mantid/dev-docs/source/WindowsSubSystemsForLinux.rst

 Some initial setup is required on your Windows system before the Linux environment of your choice can be installed.
 Before you start this process make sure you have the latest version of Windows 10.

-1. Install [Docker Desktop for Windows](https://hub.docker.com/editions/community/docker-ce-desktop-windows).
+1. Install `Docker Desktop for Windows <https://hub.docker.com/editions/community/docker-ce-desktop-windows>`_.
 This will install WSL2 for you, and also enables us to get a centos7 image later on.
 2. In the Windows Start menu open `Turn Windows features on or off`.
 3. Make sure `Windows System for Linux` and `Virtual Machine Platform` are ticked.
 Click OK.